devrelm/frame-throttle/README.md

 ## Purpose

+_frame-throttle_ improves performance by only calling callbacks once per frame.

 When listening to `scroll` and `resize` events (among others), the browser tends to fire off more events per second than are actually useful.
 For instance, if your event listener sets some element positions, then it is